Skip to main content

 Slurm downed nodes

-Nodes in Slurm may be set down by three different routes:
+Nodes in Slurm can be set down by three routes:

-When a node is downed, the Syncer will not automatically resume or drain the node.
+When a node is downed, the Syncer doesn’t automatically resume or drain the node.
 This allows for more flexibility when managing nodes in Slurm.
 The Slurm controller transitions nodes out of down per the ReturnToService configuration value.

-The default (and recommended) configuration of the Slurm chart uses ReturnToService=2, which will automatically resume any down node that starts communicating with the Slurm controller.
-If this behavior is not desired, then this value should be adjusted.
-Using a non-default value will require the user to take action within Slurm after a Pod is updated in Kubernetes, before the node will be usable in Slurm.
+The default (and recommended) configuration of the Slurm chart uses ReturnToService=2, which automatically resumes any down node that starts communicating with the Slurm controller.
+To change this behavior, adjust this value.
+A non-default value requires the user to take action within Slurm after a Pod is updated in Kubernetes, before the node is usable in Slurm.

 Slurm node deletion